npisenti/WebPyBlog/README.markdown

 This was just a fun project to try out the web.py platform.
 I wanted to write a lightweight blog implementation, which could be deployed with very little setup.
 Any comments/suggestions on the code are welcome!
 I'm just a hobbyist programmer and this is my first web.py project, so hopefully there are no glaring security holes...

-The code is a manageable two files and about 150 lines (plus a few assorted templates).
+The code is a manageable three files and about 150 lines (plus a few assorted templates).
 There are probably ways to refactor and make it even smaller.
 It doesn't require a database to run, but instead uses text files stored in the "posts" and "pages" folders, which you manage using Git.

 ### How to run